 There was the potential to save client teams tens of hours per week by automating repetitive and convoluted processes.
 In order to do this it was important to understand business processes and working environments at both a high and low level.

 Through analysis of the Value Chain, we identified numerous ‘quick wins’.
 These could be achieved relatively rapidly, yet offered significant benefit in terms of time saving, data accuracy and accessibility, team productivity and cost savings.
 We took a highly Agile approach, embedding a consultant directly among business teams to allow for close communication and feedback.
-This enabled the consultant to develop a deep understanding of employee roles and functions, underlying processes, documents and systems, and gain a broader insight into relationships inside and outside the organization.
-For processes that were complex, highly variable or across several roles and parties, we would map and analyze them to understand the degree of business or technical effort required.
+This enabled the consultant to develop a deep understanding of employee roles and functions, underlying processes, documents and systems, and gain a broader insight into relationships inside and outside the organisation.
+For processes that were complex, highly variable or across several roles and parties, we would map and analyse them to understand the degree of business or technical effort required.

 The work spanned across departments (including Design, Wholesale and Production), across roles (from managers to admin assistants), across varying degrees of technical proficiency and business knowledge, and across digital systems (from SQL servers to Sharepoint services).
 It was important for us to be thorough and responsive in all these environments in order to build effective and accurate tools, engage and empower all stakeholders, and foster collaboration and open communication.